fermyon/spin/docs/content/sips/013-sqlite.md

 #### Built-in local database

 By default, each app will have its own default database which is independent of all other apps.
 For local apps, the database will be stored by default in a hidden `.spin` directory adjacent to the app's `spin.toml`.
-For remote apps: TODO
+For remote apps, the user should be able to rely on a default database as well.
+It is up to the implementor how this remote database is exposed (i.e., by having a sqlite database on disk or by using a third party network enabled database like [Turso](https://turso.tech)).

 #### Granting access to components